Osagie-Godstand/gRPC-weather-data-fetcher/README.md

 # gRPC-weather-data-fetcher
 An Endpoint that efficiently serves secured weather data via gRPC and HTTP by combining Protocol Buffers, the Gorilla Mux router, and TLS (Transport Layer Security) encryption.

-Using a self-signed TLS certicate that is PEM encoded but suitable for development purposes only.
+Using a self-signed TLS certificate that is PEM encoded but suitable for development purposes only.

 ## Generate your own cert.pem and key.pem files with this simple command